awsdocs/amazon-ecs-developer-guide/doc_source/api_failures_messages.md

 For more information about the structure of the `Failure` data type, see [Failure](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_Failure.html) in the *Amazon Elastic Container Service API Reference*\.

+The following are examples of failure messages you might receive when running API commands\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/api_failures_messages.html)